Physics-Informed Neural Nets for Control of Dynamical Systems: Methods

 where $\mathbf{v}^k$ corresponds to the $k$-th collocation point $(t,\mathbf{y}(0),\mathbf{u})^k$, where now all three types of inputs (and not only the last two), i.e., time, initial condition, and control input, are randomly sampled from their respective particular intervals.
 Specifically, the interval for $t$ is $[0,T]$, where $T$ is the \textit{inner continuous interval} of the PINC framework.

-Basically, this formulation means that the PINC net is trained with \textit{data} points that lie on the boundary of simulations, i.e., only initial states of ODEs are presented for the loss function in (\ref{eq:mse_y_pinc}).
+Basically, this formulation means that the PINC net is trained with \textit{data} points that lie on the boundary of simulations, i.e., only initial states of ODEs are presented for the loss function in Eq. \eqref{eq:mse_y_pinc}.
 Practically, this does not require collecting data from ODE simulators.
 On the other hand, the collocation points in $\textrm{MSE}_{\mathcal{F}}$ serve to regularize the PINC net to satisfy the behavior defined by $\mathcal{F}$.
-Thus, in the training process, the PINC net is only directly informed with a initial state in (\ref{eq:mse_y_pinc}), and its physics-informed cost loss in (\ref{eq:mse_F_pinc}) must enforce the structure of the differential equation into its output $\mathbf{y}(\cdot)$ for the remaining \textit{inner continuous interval} of $T$ seconds (e.g., $t \in (0,T]$).
+Thus, in the training process, the PINC net is only directly informed with a initial state in Eq. \eqref{eq:mse_y_pinc}, and its physics-informed cost loss in Eq. \eqref{eq:mse_F_pinc} must enforce the structure of the differential equation into its output $\mathbf{y}(\cdot)$ for the remaining \textit{inner continuous interval} of $T$ seconds (e.g., $t \in (0,T]$).

 The total loss can be generalized to $\textrm{MSE} = \textrm{MSE}_y + \lambda \cdot \textrm{MSE}_{\mathcal{F}}$, where $\lambda$ represents a rescaling factor so that both terms are approximately in the same scale.
-Given that the PINC net structure, datasets and the losses are defined, the training process starts with the ADAM optimizer \cite{Kingma2014} for $K_{1}$ epochs, and subsequently continues with the L-FGBS optimizer \cite{Andrew2007} for $K_{2}$ iterations in order to adapt the net weights $\mathbf{w}$ towards the minimization of \textrm{MSE}.
-Note that automatic differentiation is employed for the physics-informed term $\textrm{MSE}_{\mathcal{F}}$ in (\ref{eq:mse_F_pinc}), using deep learning frameworks such as \textit{Tensorflow}.
+Once the PINC net structure, datasets and the losses are defined, the training process starts with the ADAM optimizer \citep{Kingma2014} for $K_{1}$ epochs, and subsequently continues with the L-BFGS optimizer \citep{Andrew2007} for $K_{2}$ iterations in order to adapt the net weights $\mathbf{w}$ towards the minimization of \textrm{MSE}.
+Note that automatic differentiation is employed for the physics-informed term $\textrm{MSE}_{\mathcal{F}}$ in Eq. \eqref{eq:mse_F_pinc}, using deep learning frameworks such as \textit{Tensorflow}.